ryanapking/epicodus-php-shoe-store/README.md

 * _Input: Find Shoe store with ID 47_
 * _Output: "Shoepocalypse"_

-_Spec 10: A brand of shoes can be added to a store._
-* _Input: "Shoepocalypse" now sells "Nike" shoes_
-* _Output: Database brands_stores table now includes an entry linking "Shoepocalypse" with the "Nike" brand_

-_Spec 11: A brand of shoes can be deleted from a store._
-* _Input: "Shoepocalypse" no longer sells "Nike" shoes_
-* _Output: Database brands_stores table no longer includes an entry linking "Shoepocalypse" with the "Nike" brand_

-_Spec 12: A list of all brands sold in a store can be returned._
-* _Input: Get all shoe brands sold at "Shoepocalypse"_
-* _Output: "Nike", "Crocs"_

-_Spec 13: The brand ID can be returned._
+_Spec 13: A brand's ID can be returned._
 * _Input: Get "Wear Us!"
 ID_
 * _Output: 23_

-_Spec 14: The brand name can be returned._
+_Spec 14: A brand's name can be returned._
 * _Input: Get brand name_
 * _Output: "Wear Us!"_

-_Spec 15: The brand name can be changed._
+_Spec 15: A brand's name can be changed._
 * _Input: Change "Wear Us!" to "On Your Feet"_
 * _Output: Brand name now set to "On Your Feet"_